How to read chord diagrams

 Look, it's the same chord!

 Every picture below shows a G chord.
 The last diagram is that Guitar-chord.org use and that delivers the information you need in a cut down design.
-The simplification makes it fast to read and easy to understand.
+Its simplification makes it fast to read and easy to understand.

 You can read more about this subject in the article How to place the fingers.